Skip to content

 Where to store your cryptocurrency

 There are two types of digital wallets – cold wallets and hot wallets.
-Hardware wallets, which are a type of cold storage wallet, store your crypto assets offline, which eliminates the risk of online hackers and scammers.
-This is one of the safest methods for long-term crypto storage.
-If you’re looking to trade cryptocurrency more regularly, then a mobile or desktop wallet may be more suitable for you.
+Hardware wallets, which are a type of cold storage wallet, store your crypto assets offline with a USB-like device.
+This helps reduce the risk of online hackers and scammers and is considered a more secure method for long-term storage.

 Summary